 Cover letter writing is an art.
 Here’s how to do it well and win the job.

-Cover letter writing is a task that many people approach with great dismay.
+Cover letter writing is a task few people enjoy.

-You’ve spent hours working on a resume, and now you have to go through and find a more creative and eye-catching way to communicate that information into a tailored letter for a prospective employer.
+You’ve already spent hours working on your resume and now you’ve got to go through and find a more creative way to tailor all that information into a letter to your prospective mining employer.

-If you aren’t comfortable with writing, this can be really daunting.
+If you aren’t a natural and practiced writer, it can be really daunting.

-Here are seven top tricks to writing a great cover letter that will get you to the interview stage.
-Three will help you with writing structure.
-Four will help you stand out from the rest!
+So, here are seven top tricks to writing a great cover letter that will give you the best possible chance of landing an interview.
+Three of these tips will help you with writing structure.
+Four will help you stand out from the other applicants!

 Always add the name of the person who will be reviewing your letter.

-If you don’t know, do not (we repeat: do not) write “to whom it may concern”.
-If you can’t find (after many hours of research) the name of the person who will review the cover letter, then write something like “Dear Project Engineer Hiring Manager”.
+If you don’t know, do not (we repeat, do not) write “to whom it may concern”.
+If you can’t find out (after many hours of research) the name of the person who will review the cover letter, then write something like “Dear Project Engineer Hiring Manager”.

-Always tailor the greeting to whomever will be reading the cover letter.
+Always tailor the greeting to whoever will be reading the cover letter.

-The introduction of your cover letter should immediately mention the role for which you are applying.
+The introduction of your cover letter should immediately mention the role you are applying for.

-Be mindful not to be generic.
+Be specific.
 Highlight the role you are after and what you found interesting about this role.
-For example:
+Here’s an example:

-Taking just a small detail from the ad, rather than just copying and pasting the job title, shows that you are paying attention, not just taking an “apply for everything” approach to your applications.
+Taking a small detail from the ad, rather than just copying and pasting the job title, shows that you are paying attention and not just taking an “apply for everything” approach to your applications.